infinum/wordpress-handbook/Automated testing in WordPress/Codeception.md

 `test:functional`- a shorthand way to run functional tests `test:integration`- a shorthand way to run integration tests `test:coverage`- a shorthand way to run integration tests with code coverage (this run is usually slower than just test run) `test:generate-scenarios`- a shorthand way to generate user scenarios.
-You need to provide a sute for which a scenario can be generated (`acceptance`, `functional` or `integration`).
+You need to provide a suite for which a scenario can be generated (`acceptance`, `functional` or `integration`).

 You can also [autoload](https://getcomposer.org/doc/01-basic-usage.md#autoloading) your test folder using either `psr-4` or `classmap` autoloading process: